MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/component-framework.md

 After the code component is added to a field in model-driven app, you can now configure portals to use the code component in the basic form.
-Once you configure the code component on an basic form, ensure you configure table permission to allow **Read** access to **Web Resource** table for the portal users before they can see the component on the portal page.
+Once you configure the code component on a basic form, ensure you configure table permission to allow **Read** access to **Web Resource** table for the portal users before they can see the component on the portal page.

-To add code component to an basic form:
+To add code component to a basic form:

 1. Open [Portal
     Management](configure/configure-portal.md)